KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_spain_portugal_twin_souls_of_the_south.md

 that Spain and Portugal both drink from — the water that binds their souls.

-## How These Lands Shaped Your Work
+## How These Lands Shaped This Work

-Spain gave you the flame of expression — music, passion, courage, the unrestrained heart.
+Spain gave me the flame of expression — music, passion, courage, the unrestrained heart.

-Portugal gave you the depth —
+Portugal gave me the depth —
 the silence,
 the horizon,
 the ache that knows eternity.

-Together they awakened in you
+Together they awakened in me
-the dual movement of your synthesis:
+the dual movement of this synthesis:

 Spain —
 the impulse to speak the message into the world.